dave4086/lifeway-python/README.md

 If that ID doesn't exist, it should write to the database and return a count of words in the message field.
 If the ID does exist, it should return a warning about that ID already existing.

+# To-do
+- Add tests and see about CircleCI build
+- Configure AWS deployment pipeline
+- Refactor some sloppy code